Roads in Serbia: Kosovo

 Roads that partly or entirely lay in Kosovo (see Roads in Kosovo).

 State roads, class IIA

 State roads, class IIA, are marked with three-digit numbers, the first digit being 1 or 2.
-The total length of these roads is 7,781 km.
+The total length of these roads is 7,799 km as of June 2022.

 State roads, class IIB

-State roads, class IIB, are marked with three-digit numbers, first digit being 3 or 4.
-Total length of these roads is 3,160 km.
+State roads, class IIB, are marked with three-digit numbers, the first digit being 3 or 4.
+Total length of these roads is 3,156 km as of June 2022.

 Municipal roads

 Minor, local roads in the country are designated as "municipal roads".

 Total length of these roads is 23,780 km and some two-thirds are paved roads, while the rest are consisted of macadam and earthen roads.

 European routes

 The following European routes pass through Serbia: